 Frequently Asked Questions

-1. Can I include a quote or verse in my traditional wedding invitation?
 Yes, adding a quote or verse is acceptable in traditional wedding invitations, especially if it reflects the couple’s values or religious beliefs.
 Ensure it complements the overall tone and formality of the invitation.

-2. Is it appropriate to use symbols or emblems in traditional invitations?
 Symbols or family crests can be included in traditional wedding invitations to add a personal touch or honor heritage.
 They should be placed discreetly and tastefully to maintain the invitation’s elegance.

-3. How do we handle invitations for a destination wedding?
 For destination weddings, traditional wording still applies, but it's crucial to provide additional information about the location, travel details, and accommodations to assist guests in planning their travel.

-4. What’s the best way to indicate a change of venue or date after invitations have been sent?
 If there’s a change in details after invitations are sent, it's appropriate to send a follow-up note or card as soon as possible.
 Keep the message formal and apologetic for any inconvenience caused.